BiniyamMelaku2/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # 0x04.
 Python - More Data Structures: Set, Dictionary
- Foundations - High-level programming & Algorithm ― Hatching out
+ Foundations - Foundations - Higher-level programming ― Python

 ## 0-square_matrix_simple.py   | 0.
 Squared simple |
   Write a function that computes the square value of all integers of a matrix.